Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using butorphanol (Stadol®), nalbuphine (Nubain®), pentazocine (Talwin®), a phenothiazine-type medicine (such as chlorpromazine, prochlorperazine, promethazine, thioridazine, Compazine®, Phenergan®, Thorazine®), muscle relaxers (such as carisoprodol, cyclobenzaprine, metaxalone, methocarbamol, Skelaxin®, Soma®), or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, Parnate®).
+- Tell your doctor if you are using any medicines that make you sleepy.
+These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.
+Make sure your doctor knows if you are also using butorphanol (Stadol®), nalbuphine (Nubain®), pentazocine (Talwin®), or a muscle relaxer (such as carisoprodol, cyclobenzaprine, metaxalone, methocarbamol, Skelaxin®, Soma®).

 - Do not drink alcohol while you are using this medicine.